adaltas/node-pad/README.md

 Options are provided as a third argument and are all optional.
 A string argument it is interpreted as the "char" option.
 Accepted options include:

 * `char` (string)
   The character used to fill the gap.
 * `colors` (boolean)
   Ajust to hidden terminal color characters, you may also use `require 'pad/lib/colors'` to avoid passing this option.
 * `strip` (boolean)
   Remove characters from text if length smaller than text length, default to "false".
+* `fixed_width` (boolean)
+  An optimization option to disable the usage of the wcwdith package to handle the discovery of characters using more than one column for display. one column to display
+* `wcwidth_options` (object)
+  Options passed to the wcwidth package used to calculate the display width of characters using more than one column.

 ## Left padding: `pad(length, text, [options])`